 968 HIGHLAND AVENUE

 A proposed Highland Crossing Townhomes project on 1.12 acres to construct three 2-story residential townhome buildings.
 One building will contain 4 units; one building will contain 5 units; and 1 building will contain 6 units with a total building area of 21,569 square feet.
-No public hearings have been scheduled at this time.

 See the attached renderings: 968 Highland Renderings